JustAman62/open-f1/README.md

 ![Driver Tracker Page](docs/screenshots//driver-tracker.png)

-NOTE: Currently the track map is only supported in the iTerm2 terminal.
-This is because it uses [iTerm2's Inline Image Protocol](https://iterm2.com/documentation-images.html).
-Other protocols (such as Kitty's, and maybe Sixel) will be supported in the future.
-If the track map doesn't work in your terminal, please raise an issue and I will try and implement support.
+NOTE: Currently the track map is only supported in the iTerm2 terminal (by implementing the [iTerm2's Inline Image Protocol](https://iterm2.com/documentation-images.html)), and terminals which implement the [Kitty Graphics Protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/).
+Other protocols (such as Sixel) may be supported in the future.
+If the track map doesn't work in your terminal, please raise an issue and I will try and fix/implement support.

 ### Using a Cursor to View Timing History by Lap